-In the In-String Placeholders and Text Validation we have already discussed how to set up predefined text layers in product templates.
-This topic dwells on how to add image layers with pre-selected pictures which can be chosen in the web-to-print designer.
-Also it discusses another way to create text layers with predefined text options (the first way was presented in In-String Placeholders and Text Validation).
+In the In-String Placeholders and Text Validation topic, we have already discussed how to set up predefined text layers in product templates.
+This topic dwells on how to add image layers with pre-selected pictures, which can be chosen in the web-to-print designer.
+Also, it discusses another way to create text layers with predefined text options (the first way was presented in the In-String Placeholders and Text Validation topic).

-Image and text layers with predefined content are handy when you need to create several designs with a common style.
+The image and text layers with predefined content are handy when you need to create several designs with a common style.
 For example, there can be flyers in which users can personalize only a product photo and a description.
-In this case, you can create a single template for all product variations which would contain all possible photos and descriptions.
-When personalizing the template, the user would select content of the predesigned layers from predefined options.
+In this case, you can create a single template for all product variations, which would contain all possible photos and descriptions.
+When personalizing the template, the user would select the content of the predesigned layers from predefined options.

 We will demonstrate both of the approaches below.

-Here we create a flyer template containing a product photo and a text description.
-The user cannot personalize them in arbitrary way, instead only predesigned options are available for them and they are saved within the PSD template.
-The best practice in Customer's Canvas would be to create a separate layer for each design element which can be changed in the web-to-print designer.
+Here, we create a flyer template containing a product photo and a text description.
+The user cannot personalize them in an arbitrary way.
+Instead, only predesigned options are available for them and they are saved within the PSD template.
+The best practice in Customer's Canvas would be to create a separate layer for each design element, which can be changed in the web-to-print designer.
 Predefined layer options should be stored in groups.

-Here we create a template for travel ad flayer that contains three photos and three text descriptions.
-All the info will be saved within the template, and a user will be allowed to select an image and a description from the given ones.
-In the template we will use layer groups containing monotype one-element layers of the same type.
+Here we create a template for a travel ad flyer that contains three photos and three text descriptions.
+All the info will be saved within the template, and the user will be allowed to select an image and a description from the given options.
+In the template, we will use layer groups containing monotype one-element layers of the same type.
 It is best practice in Customer's Canvas to create a layer for each design element.
-The template will contain two layer groups, one for images and one for texts; each group will be of three elements.
+The template will contain two layer groups, one for images and one for texts; each group will be comprised of three elements.

 <MVI>marker into the group name.